Hyperbolic Aware Minimization: Implicit Bias for Sparsity: Related work

 \section{Related work}

 \paragraph{Sparsification} Sparse training methods can be categorized into three broad classes: Pruning at Initialization (PaI), Dense-to-Sparse training (DtS), and Dynamic Sparse Training (DTS).
 PaI methods identify a sparse mask at initialization and train the remaining parameters to convergence.
-They include methods like SNIP \citep{snip}, Synflow \citep{synflow}, NPB \citep{pham2023paths}, PHEW \citep{patil2021phew}, GraSP \citep{grasp} and random \citep{random-pruning-vita, er-paper}.
+They include methods like SNIP \citep{snip}, Synflow \citep{synflow}, NPB \citep{pham2023paths}, PHEW \citep{patil2021phew}, GraSP \citep{grasp} and random pruning \citep{random-pruning-vita,er-paper}.
 Their primary limitation is that standard optimizers do not find generalizable solutions on these fixed masks, as they struggle to effectively learn parameter signs \citep{signs,gadhikar2025signinlotteryreparameterizingsparse}.
 In contrast, DtS methods learn the mask via a dense or denser phase of training, followed by any kind of pruning step and possibly more training.
-This includes iterative pruning methods like IMP \citep{frankle2019lottery}, LRR \citep{rewindVsFinetune, han-efficient-nns}, Ac/Dc \citep{peste2021acdc}, CAP \citep{kuznedelev2024cap}, and WoodFisher \citep{singh2020woodfisher}.
+This includes iterative pruning methods like IMP \citep{frankle2019lottery}, LRR \citep{rewindVsFinetune, han-efficient-nns}, AC/DC \citep{peste2021acdc}, CAP \citep{kuznedelev2024cap}, and WoodFisher \citep{singh2020woodfisher}.
 Continuous sparsification methods, which start from a dense network and gradually sparsify it with a learnable mask, also fall under this category.
 They include PILoT \citep{jacobs2024maskmirrorimplicitsparsification}, STR \citep{kusupati20}, CS \citep{savarese2021winning} and spred \citep{Ziyin2022spredSL}.
 The third class of methods, Dynamic Sparse Training, start from an already sparse mask but dynamically update it during training, and in this sense utilize a form of (dynamic) overparameterization \citep{dynamicoverparam}.
 Examples include RiGL \citep{evci-rigl}, MEST \citep{yuan2021mest}, and SET \citep{mocanu-adaptive-sparse-train}.
-While PaI methods cannot compete with the generalization performance of DtS and DST methods, Sign-In \citep{gadhikar2025signinlotteryreparameterizingsparse} improves on PaI by using the pointwise overparameterization $m \odot w$, which leverages a hyperbolic mirror map to facilitate sign flips.
-In this work, we propose instead a simpler, more powerful hyperbolic optimization step to leverage a similar mirror map without doubling the number of parameters.
-Our method HAM can improve the optimization process of both dense and sparse training phases and, in contrast to PILoT and Sign-In, also DtS and DST methods like Ac/Dc and RiGL.
+While PaI methods cannot compete with the generalization performance of DtS and DST methods, Sign-In \citep{gadhikar2025signinlotteryreparameterizingsparse} improves on PaI by using the pointwise overparameterization $\bm m \odot \bm w$, which leverages a hyperbolic mirror map to facilitate sign flips.
+In this work, we propose instead a simpler, more powerful hyperbolic optimization step to leverage a similar mirror map without doubling the number of parameters and solving an issue with an associated inverse metric.